-It’s essential to set goals for myself, but I keep them realistic.
+Setting goals for myself is essential, but I keep them realistic.
 Otherwise, I’d feel like I’m constantly failing.

-When I still played hockey, I accepted that it was okay not to manage an entire match.
-I always put in 100 percent on the pitch, so I didn’t feel bad for asking to be substituted when I had reached my limit.
+When I still played hockey, I accepted it was okay not to manage an entire match.
+I always put in 100 per cent on the pitch, so I didn't feel bad for asking to be substituted when I had reached my limit.

 I know how I feel more than anyone, and I’m very happy to keep setting these goals for myself.

-When I’m active, I’m in my “happy place.”
+When I'm exercising, I'm in my "happy place."
 The adrenaline and endorphins are great for my mental health.

-That’s why it is also important to set goals that don’t feel like chores.
-Before I stopped playing hockey, I was becoming increasingly frustrated with my body’s limits.
-I wanted to continue playing at the standard I’d always played.
-I also felt guilty that I was letting my teammates down.
+That's why it is also essential to set goals that don't feel like chores.
+Before I stopped playing hockey, I became increasingly frustrated with my body's limits.
+I wanted to continue playing at the standard I'd always played.
+I also felt guilty about letting my teammates down.
 As my reactions became slower, I was more likely to get injured.

-As hard as it was, I had to question whether this would ever improve.
-The answer was “no”, so I decided to stop playing before I came to hate the thing I loved doing most.
+As hard as it was, I questioned whether this would ever improve.
+The answer was "no", so I decided to stop playing before I came to hate the thing I loved doing most.

-I’m glad I continue to be active through walking and dance.
-Exercise is very good for the mind and brain, as well as the body.
-For a person with MS, activity is neuroprotective, meaning that it protects nerve cells from damage.
-The boost you get from exercise can last for several days afterwards.
+I'm glad I continue to be active through walking and dancing.
+Exercise is excellent for the mind, brain, and body.
+The boost you get can last for several days afterwards.

 Team sports are an easy and fun way to make friends.
 My hockey team were incredibly supportive following my diagnosis.

 Despite being a more solo activity, I also made friends when I started my dance classes.
-Staying active can mean a refreshing change of scenery, and it can lead to developing helpful support networks.
+Staying active can mean a refreshing change of scenery and lead to developing helpful support networks.

-There’s much more to staying active than just maintaining good physical health when you’re a person with MS. It’s important to find lots of different ways to keep moving whenever you can.
+There's much more to staying active than just maintaining good physical health when you're a person with MS. It's crucial to find many different ways to keep moving whenever you can.

 There are so many options for activities and sports these days.
-You can choose from:
+You can choose from the following: